 1. Applications must be submitted (via electronic submission) to the Director/Office of Faculty Development by the 20th of each month—September to May --and must be submitted prior to the proposed activity.
 Applications for retroactive funding receive consideration only in exceptional cases.
 The Faculty Development Fund committee meets every month September to May, except December to evaluate applications (an additional meeting may occur in August as determined by the Director).

 Applications for funding of summer activities (May 20 to July 1) must be submitted before May 20.
 Applications received after May 20 will be considered at the September meeting.
-Funding for activities occurring before July 1 will come from the current academic/fiscal year allotment; funding for those after July 1 will come from the following fiscal year allotment.
+Funding for activities occurring before July 1 will come from the current academic/fiscal year allotment, although faculty may use current year funding for expenses incurred during the summer and are completed by August 15.
+Funding for activities after July 1 will generally come from the following fiscal year allotment.

 2. Use of the online Application form (link below) is required.
 The application process is completed online and supporting documentation is also attached (as pdf files).
-Applications must briefly describe a) the proposed activity, b) its relevance to applicant's scholarly development or teaching; and c) the estimated expenses including transportation, lodging, meals (up to $39 per diem), and appropriate registration fees.
+If you have more than one form, you can put them altogether in one PDF file and attach.
+Applications must briefly describe a) the proposed activity, b) its relevance to applicant's scholarly development or teaching, d) if classes are to be missed, how they will be covered, and e) the estimated expenses including transportation, lodging, meals (up to the annually determined per diem), and appropriate registration fees.
 When transportation is by personal automobile, give mileage and consult with the business office for the current mileage rate.
+If you are paying fees in another currency, please calculate the exchange rate.

 - Membership fees in professional organizations are not typically paid through this fund unless this generates a substantial reduction in meeting registration fees.